HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/blazor/blazor-app-architecture.md

 In MVVM the ViewModel is the abstraction of the view, with the Model and the Commands.

 The state of the object is stored in the Model.
-This is where the logic is.
+This is where the business logic is.

 In this case, the problem is that the state of the navigation tree and the state of the add navigation view are not shared.
 They are in different components, and they are not aware of each other.
 This is a problem, because we want them to be aware of each other.